pxc/gitbook/text/02_Git_Object_Db_Basics/2_Commits.markdown

 Note that a commit does not itself contain any information about what actually changed; all changes are calculated by comparing the contents of the tree referred to by this commit with the trees associated with its parents.
-In particular, git does not attempt to record file renames explicitly, though it can identify cases where the existence of the same file data at changing paths suggests a rename.
+In particular, Git does not attempt to record file renames explicitly, though it can identify cases where the existence of the same file data at changing paths suggests a rename.
 (See, for example, the -M option to linkgit:git-diff[1].)